UCSF-DataSci/ds-217-02-git-ayabz22/readme.md

 	2. Answer to the problem above + script you wrote to solve it
 	3. Brief introduction (who are you, why are you here, anything you’re specifically hoping to get out of the course)

+  Here is the link for the [python website] (https://www.python.org/)